 How many licks does it take to get to the tootsie roll?
-Are you a cruncher; two bites and it’s gone or has you trained yourself to savor your food; making it last?
-When you make the choice to eat something you really want to savor the food and enjoy it.
-It is important to remember our taste buds are in our mouth.
-If you are swallowing the food before you barely feel it; it will take more food for you to get the sense of satisfaction you are looking for causing you to overeat.
+Are you a cruncher, two bites, and it’s gone, or have you trained yourself to savor your food, making it last?
+When you choose to eat something, you want to savor the food and enjoy it.
+It is essential to remember our taste buds are in our mouths.
+If you are swallowing the food before you barely feel it, it will take more food to get the sense of satisfaction you want, causing you to overeat.

 With weight loss surgery, we all know that it is recommended that you eat protein at each meal.
-As time goes by after surgery, your portions may increase some but the original recommendation is four ounces of food.
-I encourage my clients to have three ounces of protein and then they can have one ounce of anything they want.
+As time goes by after surgery, your portions may increase, but the original recommendation is four ounces of food.
+I encourage my clients to have three ounces of protein, and then they can have one ounce of anything they want.
 Imagine having one ounce of anything you want.

 I use an unusual technique called the four bite satisfier.
-This method will allow you to let go of the diet mentality of “I can’t have” to “I can have”.
+This method will allow you to let go of the diet mentality of “I can’t have” to “I can have.”
 Food is not the enemy and is meant to be a part of our enjoyment.
-The next time you are craving something, instead of giving into the urge to emotionally eat think about it.
-Take a moment to really think about what you might enjoy.
+The next time you crave something, think about it emotionally instead of giving in to the urge to eat.
+Take a moment to think about what you might enjoy.

 The Four Bite Satisfier